-900 Physical Fitness - Sophomore/Junior/Senior - .5 credit/semester (meets 3/6 days a cycle)
+900 Physical Fitness - Sophomore/Junior/Senior - .5 credit/semester

 The Physical Fitness course focuses on cardiovascular and weight training in the La Salle fitness center.
 It counts toward satisfaction of the physical education requirement.
 A grade of pass or fail is earned.